 - 1/2 teaspoon garlic powder

-- 1 Tablespoon nutritional yeast
+- 1 tablespoon nutritional yeast (can use parmesan cheese)

-- 2 Tablespoons coconut oil, melted
+- 2 tablespoons coconut oil, melted

 - 1/2 teaspoon salt

-Place your grated zucchini, onion and carrot in a tea towel and wring out as much water as possible.
+- Place your grated zucchini, onion and carrot in a tea towel and wring out as much water as possible.

-Add your eggs to a large bowl and beat.
+- Add your eggs to a large bowl and beat.

-Add your almond flour, spices, vegetables and melted coconut oil.
+- Add your almond flour, spices, vegetables and melted coconut oil.
 Make sure to let your coconut oil cool a few minutes so that it is still liquid but not boiling hot and won't cook the eggs.

-Spoon about 1/4 cup of the mixture onto the middle of the waffle iron and cook.
+- Spoon about 1/4 cup of the mixture onto the middle of the waffle iron and cook.
 If you waffle maker requires greasing before hand please do that.
 Mine did not.

-This recipe should make 6 medium size waffles.
+- This recipe should make 8 waffles.